Exact Inference with Latent Variables in an Arbitrary Domain: Preliminaries

+\textbf{Remark.} We use $[0,1]$ for $f$ and $W$ for clarity of exposition.
+Our results can be trivially extended to a general domain $[0,B]$ for $B>0$ using the same techniques in later sections.

+\textbf{Remark.} A particular case of the latent model is a random graph model, in which every entry $W_{ij}$ in the affinity matrix is binary (i.e., $W_{ij} \in \{0,1\}$) and generated from a Bernoulli distribution with parameter $f(x_i, x_j)$.

+\textbf{Our definition of latent models is highly general.} In Table \ref{tab:my-table}, we illustrate several latent models motivated from prior literature that can be subsumed under our model class by properly defining $\mathcal{X}$ and $f$.

-Equivalently, the graph $G$ is defined by an adjacency matrix $\mtx{A} \in \{0,1\}^{n\times n}$, such that $\mtx{A}_{ij}$ is $1$ if edge $(i,j)$ is in the graph $G$, and $0$ otherwise.
-We want to highlight that in the LSM, edges are not independent if not conditioning on the latent vectors.
-For example, suppose $i, j$ and $k$ are three nodes.
-In the SBM edge $(i,j)$ and $(i,k)$ are independent, but this is not true in the LSM, as shown graphically in Figure \ref{fig:models}.
+\textbf{In latent models, affinities are not independent if not conditioning on the latent variables.} For example, suppose $i, j$ and $k$ are three entities.
+In fully observed models the affinities $W_{ij}$ and $W_{ik}$ are independent, but this is not true in latent models, as shown graphically in Figure \ref{fig:models}.
+This motivates our following definition of \emph{latent conditional independence (LCI)}.

+\begin{definition}[Latent Conditional Independence] We say random variables $Y = (y_1,\dots, y_n)$ are \emph{latently conditional independent} given $X$, if $y_1, \dots, y_n$ are conditional independent given the unobserved latent random variable $X$. \end{definition}